Underside plastics.

 Having had little experience with the E46 M3 back in 2021, I only took notice of the missing undertray during the Summer of 2022 as we begun the mechanical restoration.

-The E46 M3's front fender liner sections also make up the corner sections of the undertray as seen here.
+The center undertray section was missing.
+It would have been bolted to the original aluminum belly pan.
+The E46 M3's front fender liner sections also make up the corner sections of the undertray as seen below.

 E46s don't crack*.

-E46 M3 owners do not face cracking undertray problems to the extent M3 V8 owners do in part due to its design sitting vertically at par with the bumper.
-The M3 V8 instead sits lower, making for prime target for road debris.
+E46 M3 owners do not face cracking undertray problems to the extent M3 V8 owners do in part due to its design sitting at par with the bumper.
+The M3 V8 instead sits lower, making for a prime target for road debris.

 Back in 2020, I documented BMW's feeble M3 V8 undertray design in the entry "Ticktock, Ticktact".
 I cracked and replaced my E92 M3's undertray twice before calling it quits and fitting the Lightweight Aluminum Skidplate.